ynm3/ynm3/README.md

 • I'm very random at times, hope you don't mind.

-• I have my friend requests off and will not accept any unless I send one to you instead

 • If I'm afk ples [please] DO whisper me! because that's the only way I'll know you dropped by :>

 '☄-',_"=.'.some of Fandoms/Things I'm in: